scottwilliamhines/facial_feature_detection/README.md

 - It then calculates the residuals from those predictions.

 - The next step is to create an ensemble of gradient boosted trees and predict on the residuals based on the features selected.

-We multiply these predictions by the learning rate and add that to our original predicted x,y coordinates.
+- We multiply these predictions by the learning rate and add that to our original predicted x,y coordinates.

-- Once we have our slightly adjusted predicted coordinates, we can update our residuals and start the process all over again by predicting new residuals based on features, averaging any duplicates, multiplying by our learning rate, and updating our coordinates again with the residuals of the new tree.
+- Once we have our slightly adjusted predicted coordinates, we can update our residuals and start the process all over again by predicting new residuals based on features, averaging the values in each individual leaf, multiplying by our learning rate, and updating our coordinates again with the residuals of this new tree.

 - This process continues until we reach a pre-set number of trees or the residuals are no longer changing our predicted coordinates by a significant amount.